“Understaffed, undervalued, feeling pressured.”

 Nurses are found working in various institutions, most are in private because it’s kind of difficult to be accepted in the government due to limited slots and might be confined to a few (i.e. it’s who you know rather than what you know).
 The salary standardization (of nurses) in general i.e. having the same entry-level of salary for both private and government, perhaps, is unfeasible until now.
 There might be some paramount considerations that need to take place for it to happen, but I still have faith that our government might contemplate solutions in the years to come.

 Recent news has been circling the media where Senator Richard Gordon is pushing the government for improved compensation for nurses.
 He stated that:

 He is indeed correct, in fact, 100%.
 We are the front liners.
-We are the ones who give direct care to patient basing from the doctor’s order.
-We’re responsible for making sure that patients are well-monitored and being taken care off.
+We are the ones who give direct care to patients basing on the doctor’s order.
+We’re responsible for making sure that patients are well-monitored and being taken care of.
 We are the ones they see most of the time throughout their admission, and yet, despite the utmost care that we give, we’re often overlooked.